ibm-cloud-docs/vpc/hello-world-vpc.md

 ## Attach a block storage data volume to an instance
 {: #attach-block-storage-data-volume-cli}

-Use the following command to attach the volume to the virtual server instance, using the variables we created:
+Use the following command to attach the volume to the virtual server instance, by using the variables that we created:

 ```
 ibmcloud is instance-volume-attachment-add my-volume-attachment $instance $vol --auto-delete true